 Prerequisites: BI105 or permission of the instructor.
 Details the anatomical body plan, kinds of cells, tissues and membranes.
 Emphasizes the structure and functions of the skin, skeleton and joints, musculature and central nervous system.
 Includes comprehensive laboratory examination of human skeletal materials, the dissection of preserved animal specimens as well as the use of laboratory equipment.
-CD-ROM computer technology (A.D.A.M.
-Standard) enhances lab and classroom activities.
+Computer technology enhances lab and classroom activities.